Table of Contents

 Can my spouse inherit my ISA after I pass away?

-You can take over their ISA allowance if your spouse or civil partner passes away.
-In addition to your regular ISA allowance, you may also include a tax-free sum up to either: the amount they had in their ISA at the time of their death. their ISA’s value once it is closed.
+While you cannot open a joint ISA with your spouse, you can inherit their ISA allowance if your spouse or civil partner passes away.
+In addition to your regular ISA allowance, you may also include a tax-free sum up to either the amount they had in their ISA at the time of their death or their ISA’s value once it is closed.